aspose-slides/Aspose.Slides-Documentation/python-net/getting-started/installation/_index.md

 description: "Install Aspose.Slides for Python via .NET in Windows or macOS"
 ---

-## Common

-Aspose.Slides for Python via .NET package includes necessary .NET libraries.
-A separate .NET installation is not required.
-But in each platform .NET can has specific dependencies and requirements that must be installed separately.
+The Aspose.Slides for Python via .NET package comes with the .NET libraries it needs, so a separate .NET installation is not required.
+However, depending on your platform, you may have to install specific dependencies for .NET and meet certain requirements.

 ## **Windows**